dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 ## September: Searching

-On the other side my job was _INSANELY STRESSFULL_.
+On the other side my job was _INSANELY STRESSFUL_.
 I had become a firefighter and was supporting an AWS migration, while most interactions were good, there were some stressful interpersonal relations also.
 The company was investing more and more in feature development and driving full speed ahead.